Going to a party while trying to maintain a nutritious diet is just about the worst thing ever for me. One of two things usually happens:

 - Serve with chopped fresh veggies.
 Especially good with the dip are persian cucumbers, organic red and orange peppers and organic baby carrots.

 While we’re at it, let’s talk about chopping peppers.
 It occurred to me recently that something that even though this is completely ingrained in me, a lot of folks don’t know the best way to chop a pepper.
-Well, if I’m being honest I watch a twenty-something bachelor butcher a red pepper and I got a twitch.
+Well, if I’m being honest I watched a twenty-something bachelor butcher a red pepper and I got a twitch.
 Allow me to add a little bonus to this post.

 How to chop a pepper: